CrashCortez/Cohpi4/README.md

 Click all three set checks and apply and reboot.
 --

----

-The following should install and autoset everything up.
+Copy and paste he following into your terminal and it will autoset everything up for you should take 25-35 minutes depending on your internet speeds.
 ```
 wget https://raw.githubusercontent.com/CrashCortez/Cohpi4/master/install.sh && sudo chmod a+x install.sh && ./install.sh
 ```